nicholsons/comp0034_week5/exercises/1_dash_interactivity_intro.md

 ]),
 ```

-While you can use the country selector drop down, nothing happens when you select an area.
+While you can use the area selector drop down, nothing happens when you select an area.

 ### Add a callback so that the statistics panel is displayed when an area is selected